ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 you cannot have successful engineering without automated testing.
 JavaScript needs to level up its testing infrastructure.
 There are many competing test runners.
-There is a difference between testing tools like Casper.js and test runners like qUnit or Jasmine.
+There is a difference between testing tools like Casper.js and test runners like qUnit.
 JavaScript needs to have unit testing support built into the standard library somehow.
-This enables engineers first class testing support.
+This promotes first class testing support.
 I think qUnit is a perfectly viable candidate to be "the" testing framework.
-Inside qUnit you can use other tools (like interacting with browsers) to complete your tests.
+Inside qUnit you can use other tools (for interacting with browsers or other systems) to complete your tests.

 Notable editions for better testing: test coverage tools, a good mock/stubbing framework, a good factory library, and support for